ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ![Designers](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/Design-interview.png)

-Many noticed the semifinals tiebreaker song is themed around the radioactive element radium, combining scientific concepts with animated abstract and glitch-style visuals.
+Many noticed the Semifinals tiebreaker song is themed around the radioactive element radium, combining scientific concepts with animated abstract and glitch-style visuals.
 It also marks the second animated graphic design collaboration within the World Cup Design Team, following [Vacant Rhapsody](https://www.youtube.com/watch?v=G9JdmWW5BsQ) by [penoreri](https://osu.ppy.sh/beatmaps/artists/526), which debuted in this year's [MWC 7K](/wiki/Tournaments/MWC/2026_7K) and later appeared in this year's [CWC Qualifiers](https://osu.ppy.sh/beatmapsets/2558834#fruits/5685705).
-We're now sitting down with designers from graphic design, storyboard, and visual effects to talk about how they brought these ideas together into a cohesive visual experience.
+We're now sitting down with the people behind the graphic design, storyboard, and visual effects to talk about how they brought these ideas together into a cohesive visual experience.

 <div class="news-chat-quote__text-container">